-Objective 3D: Work with DOT&PF to improve winter maintenance on state-owned sidewalks, paths, or bike lanes The public has identified maintenance of the sidewalks, paths, or bike lanes along DOT&PF-owned roadways as a top priority for improvement.
+Objective 3D: Work with DOT&PF to improve winter maintenance on state-owned sidewalks, paths, or bike lanes for improvement.
 Transferring maintenance responsibility is one possible solution.
 There may be some roads currently under state ownership that should be under city ownership.
+It is necessary for the COH and ADOTPF to cooperate in jointly planning for roads in the COH (and broader) area.